Ericsson/codechecker/docs/web/authentication.md

 #### OAuth Details per each provider <a name ="oauth-details-per-each-provider"></a>

-* Important: `callback_url` must always match with the link specified in the providers' settings when issuing an access token.
+* Important: `callback_url` must always match with the link specified in the providers' settings when issuing an OAuth application.

 * Important: At the time this code was written, GitHub doesn't support PKCE (Proof Key for Code Exchange).
 Therefore PKCE is not used when users log in using GitHub.